Waracle/cake-manager/README.md

    cake-manager-server" in copy from field.
 3. Add a Branch Source and enter the location of the repository.
 4. Enter the GitHub username, Password, ID, and Description
-5. Save your details, and it will auto run to find all branches from git hub.
+5. Save your details, and it will auto run to find all branches from GitHub.

 ## Run back end Micro-service
 * `cd cake-manager-server`